-In the last quarter of 2022, one-hour webinars will be held for the new programme version MINEA Linear, which will be announced via the newsletter and on the website.
+In 2022, one-hour webinars will be held for the new programme version MINEA Linear and MINEA Nichtlinear, which will be announced via the newsletter and on the website.
 The webinars are free to attend and will be recorded as videos.
 The videos will be made available on this website and will serve as a supplement to the help as support forworking successfully with MINEA.
 You can access the videos online at any time.

 Webinar 1: FRILO + MINEA Efficient analysis and design of masonry buildings

 The webinar introduces an holistic OPEN BIM workflow for the analysis and design of masonry buildings based on the coupling of MINEA to FRILO.
 At first, a masonry building modeled in Allplan is transfered into the FRILO software using the BIM Connector®.
 Then the model is prepared for structural calculations according to the requirements for a structural analysis model and transferred to FRILO's Building Model GEO program.
 There, the load cases as well as loads are added and the load transfer for the entire structure is determined.
 In order to subsequently calculate and design the masonry building with a 3D calculation model, the building data are transferred from FRILO to MINEA via the open source file format SAF.
 The MINEA software is sepcialised for the design of simple and complex masonry buildings as well as masonry buildings in mixed construction with reinforced concrete under vertical and horizontal loads due to earthquakes and wind.
 The new interface between FRILO and MINEA enables structural engineers to achieve a new dimension of efficiency and time savings in the structural verification of masonry buildings as the advantages of both software solutions are combined and maximized in a meaningful way.